I-3-1-5.Critical Case Procedures

 7. Inordinate Delay

 OAO may designate a case as critical if there has been an inordinate delay in processing the case and there is a public, congressional, or other high priority inquiry on the case.
-The Congressional and Public Affairs Branch (CPAB) uses current OAO workload data to determine the “inordinate delay” timeframe.
+The Claimant and Public Assistance Branch (CPAB) uses current OAO workload data to determine the “inordinate delay” timeframe.
 OAO staff may identify these cases by the case characteristic DLAY in ARPS.

 B. Critical Case Designation